Delta Xi Nu: History

 Delta Xi Nu was established on October 7, 1997, at Texas A&M University in College Station, Texas as a multicultural sorority.
 Its five founders were Jetje Brewton, Rena Kharbat, Adrienne Magirl, Lesliam Quiros, and Jaime Slaughter.

 In 2003, the sorority became national with the founding of Beta chapter at Tulane University.
 That was followed by Gamma at Colorado State University and Delta at the University of Texas Rio Grand Valley in 2006.
 The sorority's membership consists of women from various cultural backgrounds, ethnicities, races, and sexual identities.

 The sorority joined the National Multicultural Greek Council (NMGC) in the fall of 2016.
 As of 2025, Delta Xi Nu has chartered seventeen chapters, along with founding four associate chapters or colonies.
 Its national headquarters is in College Station, Texas.

 Symbols

-The Greek letters ΔΞΝ were chosen to mean "Changing Old Ways to New", which is also the sorority's motto.
-Delta Xi Mu's values or pillars are "Sisterhood, Culture, and Education."
+The Greek letters ΔΞΝ were chosen to mean "Changing Old Ways to New".
+Delta Xi Nu's motto is "Sisterhood, Culture, and Education."

 The sorority's colors are red and silver.
 Its mascot is the butterfly.
 Its flower is a red tulip.
-Its nickname is Xi Honeys, Honeys, and DXiNu.
+Its nickname is Xi Honeys and the Honeys.

 Activities

-Delta Xi Mu's activities includes social, educational, and cultural events, along with service activities and fundraising.
+Delta Xi Nu's activities includes social, educational, and cultural events, along with service activities and fundraising.
 The sorority hosts an Annual Unity Dinner which supports diversity on campus.
 It also holds special events on campus for Hispanic Heritage Month.

 Philanthropy

 Delta Xi Nu's national philanthropy is Awareness of Violence Against Women.
-The individual chapters also have local charities.
-For example, the Alpha chapter selected AIDs Awareness as its local charity and Nu chapter chose promoting local heroes.
-Rho chapter's philanthropy is missing and exploited children.
+The individual chapters also have local charities that they support through events, fundraising and awareness.